Science Park

 The park is composed of places for events and exhibitions, the Center for Scientific Dissemination and the Memory Center, which houses a large collection of books, documents and photos related to the history of public health in Brazil.
 The Boulevard, a wide lane surrounded by trees, connects the attractions of the Science Park.

-Monkey Zoo: shelters a colony of Rhesus monkeys from India, the Macaca Mullata species, in an environment with vegetation, rocks and environmental enrichment that simulate their natural habitat.
+Monkey Zoo: shelters a colony of Rhesus monkeys from India, the Macaca mullata species, in an environment with vegetation, rocks and environmental enrichment that simulate their natural habitat.
 These monkeys arrived at Instituto Butantan in 1929 for research on the yellow fever vaccine.

 Reptile House: listed by the Brazilian Council for the Defense of Historical, Archaeological, Artistic and Touristic Heritage (CONDEPHAAT), the Reptile House is open to public visitation to observe reptiles such as lizards and turtles.
 The space also allows for research on biodiversity, biology and conservation, as well as educational and cultural extension activities.